Adjustable versus fixed loans

-With a fixed-rate loan, your payment remains the same for the life of your mortgage.
-The longer you pay, the more of your payment goes toward principal.
-The property taxes and homeowners insurance will go up over time, but in general, payments on these types of loans vary little.
+A fixed-rate loan features a fixed payment over the life of your loan.
+The property taxes and homeowners insurance will go up over time, but in general, payment amounts on these types of loans vary little.

-You can choose a fixed-rate loan to lock in a low rate.
-People select these types of loans because interest rates are low and they want to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call MS Investment Mortgage Company at (858) 485-5800 to discuss how we can help.
+You might choose a fixed-rate loan in order to lock in a low rate.
+People select fixed-rate loans when interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call MS Investment Mortgage Company at (858) 485-5800 to discuss your situation with one of our professionals.

-Most programs have a "cap" that protects you from sudden increases in monthly payments.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than a couple percent a year, even though the underlying index increases by more than two percent.
-Sometimes an ARM features a "payment cap" that ensures that your payment will not increase beyond a fixed amount over the course of a given year.
-Additionally, the great majority of ARMs feature a "lifetime cap" — this cap means that the rate can't ever go over the cap amount.
+Most ARM programs have a "cap" that protects you from sudden increases in monthly payments.
+Your ARM may feature a cap on how much your interest rate can go up in one period.
+For example: no more than a couple percent a year, even if the index the rate is based on increases by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can increase in one period.
+In addition, the great majority of adjustable programs have a "lifetime cap" — this cap means that the interest rate won't go over the capped percentage.

-ARMs usually start at a very low rate that may increase over time.
+ARMs usually start at a very low rate that usually increases over time.
 You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is fixed for three or five years.
+In these loans, the initial rate is set for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-These loans are often best for people who expect to move in three or five years.
-These types of adjustable rate programs most benefit people who will move before the initial lock expires.
+These kinds of loans are fixed for a number of years (3 or 5), then adjust after the initial period.
+Loans like this are usually best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans are best for borrowers who will sell their house or refinance before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a lower initial rate and plan on moving, refinancing or simply absorbing the higher rate after the introductory rate expires.
-ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they can't sell their home or refinance with a lower property value.
+You might choose an ARM to take advantage of a lower introductory rate and count on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs are risky if property values decrease and borrowers are unable to sell their home or refinance their loan.